jazzysnake/image-swap/docs/turn-in.md

 #### Confidentiality

-- Users can only access their own payment info
+- Users can only access their own payment info.
 - Users can only purchase images for themselves.

 #### Integrity

 - Administrators can edit or delete the details of images uploaded by users.
 - Users can view and edit the details of images they have uploaded.
+- The integrity of uploaded CAFF files must be validated

 #### Availability

+- Users can view and download all images in an open format.
-- Users can view and download all images.
+- Users can view and download all images they own in CAFF format.
 - Administrators can view and download all images.

 #### Authentication

 - Users can create and register a simple account.
+- Users must provide an adequetly complex password upon registration.
 - Administrator accounts are created at deployment.
-- No user identification is required to view or download images.
+- No user identification is required to view or download images in an open format.
-- In order to access functions besides downloading and viewing images, logging in is required.
+- In order to access functions besides downloading and viewing open-format images, logging in is required.
 - Following a successful login users are given a unique session id.
 - Followin a logout, the user's active session id is invalidated.

 #### Authorization

-- Functions available without a role: view and download images.
+- Functions available without a role: view and download open-format images.
-- Functions accessible with user role: buy and sell images, upload and download images
+- Functions accessible with user role: buy and sell images, upload and download images (owned ones in CAFF format)
-- Functions accessible with admin role: buy and sell images, upload and download images, edit and delete image data
+- Functions accessible with admin role: buy and sell images, upload and download images, edit and delete image data (in all formats)

 #### Auditing